code2blog/tool-aws/README.md

 	ld1 send some string response from lambda ld2 write file to s3 bucket
-	ld3 read sqs event and write to s3
+	ld3 read sqs event and write to s3 ld4 read from sqs and write to sqs

 codepen
 	ir1 write js code that invokes rest api of aws